 Satisfactory Academic Progress

 All students receiving federal and/or institutional aid must make Satisfactory Academic Progress (SAP) in their degree program.
 SAP entails both qualitative and quantitative elements, which must be met in order for the student to remain eligible for aid.
-The Financial Aid Office (for federal aid recipients) and Student Accounts Office (for institutional scholarship recipients) evaluate SAP before every term for those students enrolling in that upcoming term.
+The Financial Aid Office (for federal aid and TAP recipients) and Student Accounts Office (for other institutional scholarship recipients) evaluate SAP before every term for those students enrolling in that upcoming term.

 The qualitative element is measured by the cumulative grade point average (GPA) for the student.
 Bachelor and master-level students must maintain a cumulative GPA of 2.00 or higher and doctoral students must maintain a minimum GPA of at least 3.00.
 Grades that impact GPA are A, B, C, D, F, and WF.
 Courses with zero-tuition hours and transferred courses from another institution are not considered in the qualitative evaluation.
 Academic requirements for degree programs periodically change, so the specific degree program (including the year) in which the student is enrolled (e.g., 2016-17 BARC) will be the program used to calculate the qualitative element for SAP.